A refreshing classic organic celebration of summer.

 Kids in the Kitchen:

 Even the smallest kitchen helper can pitch in to wash and remove the stems from the fresh strawberries.
-Older children will love to help with creating the dough, and the best part is that they can (safely) taste the dough as it does not contain raw eggs!
+Older children will love to help with creating the dough.
 Allow a skilled teenager to make the whipped cream and.... teamwork will make the dream work!

 Small children love to eat Simple Strawberry Shortcake without utensils, so have a clean washcloth ready to "swab the deck."